Ergodic behaviors in reversible 3-state cellular automata: Dynamical observables

 For (the most) ergodic cellular automaton we expect that the dominant (largest) orbit spans almost entire phase space $X^L$, i.e. $T(L) \simeq 3^L$.
 In other cases, say cases with symmetries or other more hidden constraints, we find that $T(L) \ll 3^L$ meaning that (exponentially) many distinct orbits of comparable size are needed in Eg.~(\ref{frag}) to span $X^L$.
 This can be viewed as a manifestation of ergodicity breaking, and in some sense, a deterministic analogue of Hilbert space fragmentation which is recently intensively studied in quantum lattice systems \cite{moudgalya2022quantum,sala2020ergodicity,khemaniPRB,zadnik2021folded}.

 In our deterministic setup, we can place a bound on the number of orbits and the maximal orbit length by knowing the average return time.
-From Eq.~\eqref{T_frag}, it follows that $T_U \geq \mathcal{O}_{max}^2/3^L$.
+From Eq.~\eqref{T_frag}, it follows that $T(L) \geq \mathcal{O}_{max}^2/3^L$.
 We can then write the upper bound on the maximal orbit length as follows:

 Then, using the fact that the total number of configurations is given by $|X^L|=3^L=\sum\limits_{\alpha=1}^{N_O}|\mathcal{O}_{s_\alpha}|$, the maximal orbit length can be bounded from below by $\mathcal{O}_{max} \geq 3^L/N_O$.
-Hence, $T_U \geq \mathcal{O}_{max}^2/3^L \geq 3^L/N_O^2$, which implies a lower bound on number of orbits:
+Hence, $T \geq \mathcal{O}_{max}^2/3^L \geq 3^L/N_O^2$, which implies a lower bound on number of orbits:

-We calculate average return times as a function of the number of sites $L$ for the BCA models given by the local update rules discussed above, see Figure \ref{fig:all_times}.
-For generic models with the absence of conserved quantities, the average return time grows exponenially in system size $T_U=e^{\kappa L}$.
+We calculate average return times as a function of the number of sites $L$ for the RCA models given by the local update rules discussed above, see Figure \ref{fig:all_times}.
+These return times are obtained by sampling random initial configurations and explicitly iterating the deterministic dynamics until the initial configuration is reached again.
+For generic models with the absence of conserved quantities, the average return time grows exponentially in system size $T=e^{\kappa L}$.
 In the majority of cases, the exponent parameter is submaximal $\kappa < \ln{3}$.
 It follows from Eqs.~\eqref{N_bound} and \eqref{O_bound} that in such cases,

 This means that the number of orbits is exponentially increasing while the longest orbit is exponentially smaller than total number of configurations.